NewcastleRSE/adv-powerbi-js/README.md

 RSE(s): [Mike Simpson](https://www.ncl.ac.uk/digitalinstitute/staff/profile/mikesimpson.html)

 ### Testing the Visual
+Using [Power BI Online](https://powerbi.microsoft.com/), go to Settings and enable Developer mode.
+Edit a report and add a Developer Visual to the report.
+Navigate to the visual's folder and run:

+`pbiviz start`

+Which will run the visual on your local computer and make it accessible through Power BI Onlien for testing.

 ### Compiling the Visual
 Open PowerShell and navigate to the visual's folder.
 Then run: